MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_LAB_MANUAL.md

 4. Add a Back link to a view.

-5. Add a "Show data" link next to each city.
+5. Add a city name as a link to each city.

 6. Run the application.